-At each time step, a mixture of HNO_3 and NO_2 was added to the system at a combined rate equal to the corresponding median loss rate of oxidized N (HNO3+particulate NO2, hereafter referred to as total NO3) via dry deposition (cal-5 culated from measurements as described in Sect.
-2.4).
-Although the total exogenous source flux of oxidized N was reasonably well constrained by the corresponding drydeposition fluxes, the relative amounts of HNO3 to NO_x in the source varied spatially along the cruise track in response to variability in the relative importance of distinct and poorly characterized processes.
-NO{y} and HNO{3} within the MBL have relatively short lifetimes (less than one to two days) against oxidation and deposition, respec-10 tively, and, consequently, the importance of transport within the MBL as a source for oxidized N from continental sources decreases rapidly with distance from coasts (e.g., Neuman et al., 2006).
-Potentially important sources for oxidized N in the more remote open-ocean MBL along the cruise track include entrainment of a time-varying mixture of combustion-and lightning-derived HNO3 and NO_y from the free troposphere 15 (Neuman et al., 2006; Shepon et al., 2007), direct emissions of NO from ships at sea (Corbett et al., 1999), transport and thermal decomposition of NO_x reservoir species such as peroxyacetyl nitrate (PAN) (Jacobi et al., 1999), and chemical degradation of alkyl nitrates emitted from the surface ocean (Dahl et al., 2005).
-Because spatial variability in the speciation and relative importance of different sources along the cruise 20 track could not be evaluated explicitly, the model was parameterized by adjusting the HNO3:NO2 ratio in the oxidized N source term for each regime such that corresponding simulated steady-state mixing ratios of NO_v fell within the range of available measurements in the eastern Atlantic MBL (e.g., Carsey et al., 1997; Leser et al., 2003; Lawler et al., 2009; Lee et al., 2009).
-Resulting HNO3:NO2 ratios in the source terms for 25 the EURO (1:1), N-AFR (5:1), ITCZ (1:1), and S-ATL (4:1) regimes yielded steadystate mixing ratios of NO_x averaging 171, 31, 8, and 20 pmol mol-1, respectively, for the model runs that included transformations involving halogens.
+to variability in the relative importance of distinct and poorly characterized processes.
+NO_x and HNO3 within the MBL have relatively short lifetimes (less than one to two days) against oxidation and deposition, respectively, and, consequently, the importance of transport within the MBL as a source for oxidized N from continental sources decreases rapidly with distance from coasts (e.g., Neuman et al., 2006).
+Potentially important sources for oxidized N in the more remote open-ocean MBL along the cruise track include entrainment of a time-varying mixture of combustion-and lightningderived HNO3 and NO_x from the free troposphere (Neuman et al., 2006, Shepon et al., 2007), direct emissions of NO from ships at sea (Corbett et al., 1999), transport and thermal decomposition of NO_x reservoir species such as peroxyacetyl nitrate (PAN; Jacobi et al., 1999), and chemical degradation of alkyl nitrates emitted from the surface ocean (Dahl et al., 2005).
+Because spatial variability in the speciation and relative importance of different sources along the cruise track could not be evaluated explicitly, the model was parameterized by adjusting the HNO3:NO2 ratio in the oxidized N source term for each regime such that corresponding simulated steady-state mixing ratios of NO_x in the model runs that included transformations involving halogens fell within the range of available measurements in the eastern Atlantic MBL (e.g., Carsey et al., 1997; Leser et al., 2003; Lawler et al., 2009; Lee et al., 2009).
+Resulting HNO3:NO2 ratios in the source terms for the EURO (1:1), N-AFR (5:1), ITCZ (1:1), and S-ATL (4:1) regimes yielded steady-state mixing ratios of NO_x averaging 171, 31, 8, and 20 pmol mol-1, respectively.
 The implications of this parameterization scheme are discussed below.

-(CH3)2S emissions were based on the WCRP/IGAC emissions inventory (Roelofs et al., 1998).
-SO2 was added at rates such that SO2+(CH3)2S inputs equaled the corresponding median losses of total nss S (SO2+nss SO42-) via dry deposition for each regime.
-NH3 was added to the system at rates equal to the corresponding median losses of total reduced N (NH3+particulate NH4+) via dry deposition for each regime.
+(CH3)2S emissions were based on the WCRP/IGAC emissions inventory (Roelofs, et al., 1998).
+SO2 was added at rates such that $SO_2 + (CH_3)2S$ inputs equaled the corresponding median losses of total nss S (SO2 + nss SO42-) via dry deposition for each regime.
+For the ITCZ, the calculated median dry-deposition flux of total nss S was less than the corresponding (CH3)2S emissions predicted by the inventory.
+For this regime, the source term was set equal to the inventory prediction (i.e., the flux of SO2 from other exogenous sources was assumed to be zero).
+NH3 was added to the system at rates equal to the corresponding median losses of total reduced N (NH3 + particulate NH4+) via dry deposition for each regime.
+Inputs of N and S from exogenous sources for each regime are summarized in Table 2.
 The above approach sustained essentially constant steady-state concentrations of total reactive N and S during each simulation.